paypal/nemo-core/README.md

 ## Logging and debugging

-Nemo uses the [debug](https://github.com/visionmedia/debug.git) module for console logging and error output.
+Nemo-core uses the [debug](https://github.com/visionmedia/debug.git) module for console logging and error output.
 There are two classes of logging, `nemo:log` and `nemo:error`

 If you want to see both classes of output, simply use the appropriate value of the DEBUG environment variable when you run nemo: